sonic-net/sonic-mgmt/docs/testplan/MACsec-test-plan.md

     4. Expect no packet loss on the ping result.

 #### MACsec Key rotation, Primary/Fallback CAK

    TODO

 ### Testcase : Macsec feature interop with other protocols

   This testcase covers the behavior of slow protocols when mac security is configured on interfaces

   **Note:** Below test expectations are based on assumption that physical interface remains up when macsec profile is attached to an interface.

-#### Verify Port Channel is created with macsec configuration.
+#### Verify Port Channel is created with macsec configuration

 - Configure the macsec profile and apply them on a selected interface.
 Let the MKA session be establised
     - Add this macsec enabled interface as member of a Portchannel
       - Expect the member interface and portchannel to be in oper UP state.

 - Configure macsec on the member interface of a Portchannel which is already in oper UP state.
 There is only one member interface.
     - Expect the portchannel to remain oper UP if the mka session establishment happens within 3*30sec, assuming LACP is in slow mode.
     - Expect the portchannel to go down if time taken for mka session establishment is > 3*30sec.
         - Portchannel interface goes oper UP after the MKA session is established

-#### Verify LLDP neighbors are created with macsec configuration.
+#### Verify LLDP neighbors are created with macsec configuration

 - Configure the macsec profile on interface where LLDP neighborship was already present
     - Expect the LLDP neighborship is maintained as long as mka session establishment happens within 4*30sec which is default LLDP hold time interval
 - Remove the macsec profile from the interface
     - Check the LLDP neighborship exists even after the removal of macsec config.

-#### Verify the BGP neighbourship is created with macsec configuration.
+#### Verify the BGP neighbourship is created with macsec configuration

 - Check the behaviour when macsec is enabled on an interface where BGP session was already established with peer.
     - Expect to see BGP neighbors remain established state as long as mka session establishment happens within the BGP hold time interval
 - Remove the macsec profile from the interface
     - Check the BGP sessions are established again after removal of macsec config.

 #### Verify PFC in MACsec